 Building Information Modeling (BIM) is an efficient way to start collaboration.
-By creating a detailed and collaborative 3D model, you can break out of siloed activities and work together towards a common goal.
-With BIM, it’s simply easier to provide people with the information they need in order to do their jobs properly.
+Creating a detailed and collaborative 3D model allows you to break out of siloed activities and work together towards a common goal.
+BIM makes it easier to provide people with the information they need to do their jobs properly.

-Better communication between the field and the office with BIM and constructible 3D models
+Streamline the work between the field and the office with BIM and constructible 3D models